 What does becoming a freethinker mean?
 The story of the Japanese Zen master Nan-in (1868-1912).
 He was visited by a professor of philosophy who wanted to question the master about Zen.

-The master Nan-in offered the professor a cup of tea.
+The Master Nan-in offered the professor a cup of tea.
 The professor accepted and held his cup.
 Nan-in began filling his cup but kept pouring and overflowing the cup.
 The professor said, my cup is full; no more will go in!
-And Nan-in responded, yes, like the cup, you too are full of your ideas and opinions.
+And Nan-in responded, yes, like the cup, you too are full of ideas and opinions.
 Unless you empty your cup, nothing new can be poured in.”

 “When I reached intellectual maturity and began to ask myself whether I was an atheist, a theist, or a pantheist; a materialist, or an idealist; a Christian, or a freethinker; I found that the more I learned and reflected, the less ready was the answer; until, at last, I came to the conclusion that I had neither art nor part with any of these denominations, except the last.” — Thomas Huxley